chby/kuben/wp-content/plugins/jonradio-private-site/readme.txt

 == Installation ==

+**IMPORTANT: Support has moved to the ZATZLabs site and is no longer provided on the WordPress.org forums.
+Please visit the new [ZATZLabs Forums](http://zatzlabs.com/forums/).
+If you need a timely reply from the developer, please [open a ticket](http://zatzlabs.com/submit-ticket/).**

 This section describes how to install the *jonradio Private Site* plugin and get it working.

 1. Use **Add Plugin** within the WordPress Admin panel to download and install this *jonradio Private Site* plugin from the WordPress.org plugin repository (preferred method).
 Or download and unzip this plugin, then upload the `/jonradio-private-site/` directory to your WordPress web site's `/wp-content/plugins/` directory